tehniel/tehniel/README.md

 # 💫 About Me:
-🔭 I’m currently working on my portfolio website with react
+🔭 I’m currently working as an IOS devloper intern for Truist

 👀 I’m looking for Fall 2023 Internships

-🌱 I’m currently learning to master Android Development
+🌱 I’m currently learning to master mobile devloplpment

 💬 Ask me what movies I like and which I recommend